 Integrating and analyzing your data from a huge set of diverse sources can be challenging, this is where Hevo comes into the picture.
 Hevo is a No-code Data Pipeline and has awesome 150+ pre-built integrations that you can choose from.
 Hevo can help you integrate your sales data from numerous sources and load them into a destination to analyze real-time data with a BI tool and create your Dashboards.
 It will make your life easier and make data migration hassle-free.
 It is user-friendly, reliable, and secure.

-With two years of experience in troubleshooting intricate issues and consistently delivering on time-sensitive tasks, she demonstrates a high level of proficiency in navigating Hevo's internal ETL architecture.
-Her additional expertise encompasses various data sources, including Salesforce, HubSpot, Stripe, and more.
+Muskan Kesharwani has over two years of experience troubleshooting intricate issues and consistently delivering on time-sensitive tasks.
+She demonstrates high proficiency in navigating Hevo's internal ETL architecture.
+Her expertise spans various data sources, including Salesforce, HubSpot, and Stripe.
+Muskan is also skilled in Python, MySQL, and other technical tools, ensuring comprehensive and practical support for Hevo's clients.